craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Cenva Minyo.md

 Goat is the only true dairy produced in Cenva Minyo.
 Peanut milk is a cheap but poor substitute imported from the north.
 Milk Cheese is highly desired, and is imported as often as possible.

 #### Grain
-Potato is the "grain" of Cenva Minyo; it's flour makes a fluffy white bread that the people of Cenva Minyo
+Potato is the "grain" of Cenva Minyo; it's flour makes a fluffy white bread that the people of Cenva Minyo treat as a honorable and common delicacy.
+Rarely, Cenvans gain access to Rye or Peanut flours, but neither is culturally acceptable for humanoid consumption.

 #### Fruit
+The fruit that grows in this place is bitter.
+Two fruits, Maupio and Yarpio, are the two most widely cultivated fruits of the area.
+They are both bitter and dark.
+Maupio takes the form of a etaerio, multiple sacs of juice and seed, while Yarpio takes the form of a berry, roughly the size and shape of a grap

 #### Vegetable
 #### Spice and Oil
 #### Delicacy